jacsmith21/colorshell/README.md

 # colorshell

 A simple package to enable printing in color in IDLE.
+Works for python 3.

 ### Installation